 Instagram has about 58x more engagement per follower than Facebook does.

 Even Twitter, which is widely used and loved by all kinds of marketers, often fails to drive as much post engagement as Instagram.
 Take a look:

 Now that you know how effective Instagram can be for your eCommerce growth, you’re probably wondering how you can harness its power to drive more sales.

 You’ve come to the right place.
-By the time you’re done reading this post, you’ll be well-equipped to create a marketing strategy that will allow you to sell products on Instagram.
+By the time you’re done reading this post, you’ll be well-equipped to create a marketing strategy that will allow you to monetize Instagram and sell products on Instagram.

 Let’s dive right in.

 How to Monetize Instagram and Drive Sales

 First, realize that your eCommerce account should be separate from your personal Instagram account so you can focus on delivering the content your target audience wants to see.
 That mindset will guide you as you set up your profile and begin to plan the kind of content you should share.
 For more info on creating a business account to help monetize Instagram, check this out.